stephen1cowley/doubt-injection/thesis_plan.md

 ### 1.2.1 Large Language Models

 ### 1.2.2 Hallucination
+- Popular definitions
+- Expanding the definition

 ### 1.2.3 Effect of Prompt
+- "The effects of this will be discussed later in section X"

 ### 1.2.4 Effect of Temperature
+- "THis will be explored later"

 ### 1.2.5 Retrival-augmented Generation

 ### 1.2.6 Contrastive Decoding
+- "Sections X will attempt to verify the results seen in the literature"

 ### 1.2.7 Chain-of-Thought

 ## 1.3 Objectives

-# 2 Additive Context-aware Decoding to Address Contrastive Decoding Issues
+# 2 Additive Context-aware Decoding to Address Issues with Contrastive Decoding

 ## 2.1 Theory